Grand Central Terminal art: Clock

 There is a 13 ft clock on top of the south facade.
-It was installed in 1912 by the Self Winding Clock Company.
+It was installed in 1914 by the Self Winding Clock Company.
 The clock face has decorative stained glass framed in bronze, with cast-iron clock hands, the latter weighing 340 lbs.
 The center of the clock features a circular panel with a sunburst design.
 The glass work also features twelve Roman numerals to designate the time; its numeral "IIII" is traditional for clock faces displaying the number four, instead of the more common "IV".
 The numeral "VI", on the bottom of the clock, hides a flap that is used for maintenance.
 The clock mechanics are accessed via several ladders, reached from a door in the Operations Control Center.
 Access requires security clearance, limiting the number of visitors; these select few traditionally write their names on the clock room walls in permanent markers.

 The clock has a "Tiffany-style" design.
-Despite modern sources describing the clock as a work of Tiffany Studios or Tiffany & Co., the latter company could not confirm the claim.
+Despite modern sources describing the clock as a work of Tiffany Studios or Tiffany & Co., the work is unsigned, and the latter company could not confirm the claim.
+Most sources that describe the clock in detail do not label it a Tiffany piece, and books published by the Tiffany companies make no mention of the clock.
 Tiffany Studios was employed to create metalwork for the terminal in the 1900s, though clockwork and glass were attributed to numerous other contractors.